 *There are some very strict requirements for meeting the requirements of Form 8840, such as if the person has already applied for Lawful Permanent Resident status, then they do not qualify.

 Form 8843 Exemption (Non-Permanent Residents)

 Some Nonresident Aliens who meet the Substantial Presence Test can be considered exempt and don’t have to prove a closer connection.
-There are various categories of of individuals who may qualify — one of the most common exemptions are students on F1-Visa for the first five years.
+There are various categories of individuals who may qualify — one of the most common exemptions is students on F1-Visa for the first five years.

 Treaty Position (Permanent Resident)